 Calm Your Cough

 Can’t stand the saltiness?
 Try decaffeinated black tea with a big spoonful of honey.
 Black tea contains theobromine, a compound whose cough-suppressing qualities outweigh codeine.
 The sweet stuff, on the other hand, helps to coat your throat and minimize that scratchy feeling.
-Like theobromine, research suggests that honey actually does a better job at easing nighttime cough than over-the-counter medications.
+Like theobromine, research suggests that honey actually does a better job at than over-the-counter medications.

 Take a Steamy Shower

 A hot shower is more than just relaxing.
 The steam from the hot water is a natural, effective way to ease congestion, helping you breathe easier.
 (If you feel too weak to stand, just turn the shower on, shut the bathroom door, and sit in the room.
 You’ll still reap the benefits.)

 To boost your shower’s feel-good power, add a few drops of eucalyptus essential oil, which boasts antiviral properties and can also help break up mucus and ease joint pain.